VIB-PSB/ksrates/doc/source/installation.rst

         sudo mv nextflow /usr/local/bin

+When launching the Nextflow pipeline with Singularity, the container will be downloaded from ``vibpsb/ksrates`` repository on Docker Hub and the local copy will be used for successive runs.

 Docker
 ------

 The machine where *ksrates* will be executed (either local computer or remote compute cluster) needs to have Docker installed.
 More information can be found on the Docker installation `page <https://docs.docker.com/get-docker/>`__.

-The Docker container will be downloaded from ``vibpsb/ksrates`` repository on Docker Hub when launching the Nextflow pipeline.
-Successive runs will use the local copy.

 When using the *ksrates* Nextflow pipeline, the only other dependency that must be installed is Nextflow (for more information see its official installation `page <https://www.nextflow.io/docs/latest/getstarted.html#requirements>`__).

 *   First install Java 8 or later. ``default-djk`` works as well::